 - In most circumstances the evaporation and drag out will exceed the volume of acid required for spiking.
 If this does not occur, check to see if operators are adding water to the tank.
 Dilution of acids may occur if the dwell time over the pre-acid rinse is less than the dwell time over the acid or if operators are rinsing over the acid tank.

 - If the filtration has been building a thick cake and this cake thins down without any major change in the production flow, try spiking a small amount of acid and PRO-pHx to the tank.
 This often strengthens the catalytic reaction.
-If PRO-pHx falls below .75% the filtration will not be effective.
+If PRO-pHx falls below .75% it will not be effective.

 - Mechanical or air agitation is not necessary but can be used to move sludges from the tank bottom so that these solids will reach the filter.
 Severe agitation in the presence of large quantities of organics may cause surface foam until the organics are filtered out.
 This does not normally cause a problem.
 If this occurs, adjust the filtration for less turbulence.
 Overflowing the acid from the surface to another tank and then filtering the returned acid on its way to the primary bath is another option.
 PRO-pHx will not restore diluted acids to a new state.

-- Problems with PRO-pHx maintained acids not performing are solved with a clean filter, a fresh acid spike or by restoring PRO-pHx to 1%.
+- Problems with PRO-pHx maintained acids not performing are usually solved with a clean filter, a fresh acid spike or by restoring PRO-pHx to 1%.
 If PRO-pHx maintained acids are not remaining strong and clear or if the metals numbers are climbing, then consider the following.
 Check the filtration.
 Make sure the filter is not clogged and is functioning.
 Determine that an effective micron size is being used.

 Check the PRO-pHx treatment.
 Have the weekly minimum additions of PRO-pHx been made along with the required acid additions?